-The 3-D meshing visualization tool helps users verify that the meshed geometry accurately represents the CAD geometry.
-It is particularly useful when checking the connectivity of antennas or transmission lines that cross multiple cutplanes.
-The 3-D Mesh controls are enabled by double-clicking on Mesh in the Project Tree, then selecting the option at the bottom of the mesh view control panel.
+XF's 3-D visualization tool helps users verify that the meshed geometry accurately represents the CAD geometry.
+It is well suited for checking the connectivity of antennas or transmission lines that cross multiple cutplanes.
+Users can enable the meshing controls by double-clicking on Mesh in the Project Tree and selecting 3-D Mesh at the bottom of the editor.

-- Control visibility of mesh materials by right-clicking on a Material Definition and choosing either Set Visible or Set Invisible.
-This will hide an obstructing part so that the embedded part can be seen.
+Users can control the visibility of mesh materials by right-clicking on a material in the Definitions branch of the Project Tree and selecting either Set Visible to view a previously hidden part, or Set Invisible to hide an obstructing part so that the embedded part can be seen.

-A single FDTD cell contains twelve cell edges and six faces, which are rendered according to the user's 3-D mesh viewing mode selection.
+A single finite-difference time-domain (FDTD) cell contains 12 cell edges and six faces, which are rendered according to the 3-D Mesh Viewing Modes drop-down menu selection.

 - Click and drag the green, blue, and red arrows in the Geometry window.

-- Select a part (or multiple parts using Ctrl+) and click Bound to Selection.
+- Select a part (or multiple parts using Ctrl+) and then click the Bound to Selection button.

-Multiple cropped regions can be stored and recalled using the button.
+Multiple cropped regions can be stored using the button, and recalled using the button's drop-down arrow.